 Then everyone should take a turn sharing one of the recent experiences (positive, negative, or mathy) that they brainstormed ahead of time.
 Whichever one they want to.
 The groups are small enough that you don’t need to rush during your share.

 Listen actively when someone else is sharing.
 Don’t multitask and check your email during a meeting.
 Ask questions to better understand the person’s anecdote, but don’t interrupt frequently, or be dismissive, or jump to offering advice.
 Listening is primary; if they want to hear your suggestions or advice, they will ask for it.
+And the other way around: if you would like some advice, ask for it!

 After each SUBgroups meeting: